Matatika/matatika-docs/content/datasources/tap-solarvista/prerequisites.md

 - [Navigating Postman](https://learning.postman.com/docs/getting-started/navigating-postman/)
 - [Importing Collections to Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)

+---

+## Importing the Solarvista Postman Collection

+Once you have postman install and running:

+1. Download our Solarvista Postman Collection.
+2. Create or enter a Postman Workspace.
+3. Click the Import button, found just left of the top of the main center screen.
+4. Drag and drop, or browse to the solarvista_postman_collection.json you downloaded onto the window.
+5. Now you should see Solarvista API in your list of collections.

+---

 ## Solarvista API Access Setup

+1. Download and Import our Solarvista Postman Collection
 1. Click on the name of the collection in the list of collections on the left hand side of Postman.
 2. Click on the three dots at the end of the name.
 3. In center of your screen the Solarvista collection will have opened.
 Click on the `Variables` tab just below the name.